-OWDA, ODOT, ODOD and OPWC Loans
+OWDA, ODSA and OPWC Loans

-The City has entered into loan agreements with the Ohio Water Development Authority (OWDA), the Ohio Department of Transportation (ODOT), the Ohio Department of Development (ODOD) and the Ohio Public Works Commission (OPWC) for its Water System and Sewer System, for other public improvements and for certain economic development projects.
+The City has entered into loan agreements with the Ohio Water Development Authority (OWDA), the Ohio Development Services Agency (ODSA) and the Ohio Public Works Commission (OPWC) for its Water System and Sewer System, for other public improvements and for certain economic development projects.
 These loan agreements are summarized in the following tables.